Organization - Section

-In the Notifications page, Coveo Cloud organization members can configure notifications to be informed when certain events (activities) occur in their organization.
-For instance, you could choose to receive an email when a source fails to rebuild.
+On the Notifications page, Coveo organization member can configure notifications to be informed when certain events (activities) occur in their organization.
+For example, you could choose to receive an email when a source fails to rebuild.
 These periodical customized reports allow you to watch closely certain events, errors, or changes in your organization.

-When you have the required privileges, you can review and delete the default subscriptions and those created by your organization members (see User Notifications).
-You can also subscribe to custom notifications (see Add/Edit an Organization Notification).
+Members of the Administrators built-in group can review and delete the default subscriptions and those created by organization members (see User Notifications).
+As an administrator, you can also subscribe to custom notifications (see Add or Edit an Organization Notification).

-The organization notifications you set up in the Notifications page are similar to the user notifications one can configure, but offer additional options (see User Notifications).
-As an administrator, in the Notifications page, you can configure notifications to be sent via a webhook or JSON email, rather than in a classic email.
+The organization notifications you set up on the Notifications page are similar to the user notifications one can configure, but offer additional options (see User Notifications).
+As an administrator, on the Notifications page, you can configure notifications to be sent via a webhook or JSON email, rather than in a classic email.
 Moreover, this page displays all organization and user notifications created by your organization users.

-By default, the organization contact is notified when a member of their Coveo Cloud organization hits a license limit (see Review the Organization Limits of Your Organization License).
+By default, the organization contact is notified when a member of their Coveo organization hits a license limit (see Organization ID and Other Information).

-The default subscription can have been deleted.
-You can recreate the subscription by adding a user notification with the following configuration (see Add/Edit a User Notification).
-This configuration alerts you whenever an organization limit is hit (see Review the Organization Limits of Your Organization License).
+If the default subscription has been deleted, you can recreate it by adding a user notification with the following configuration (see Add or Edit a User Notification).
+This configuration alerts you whenever an organization limit is hit (see limits in the Settings Panel).